Squinkz/gf_depth_to_mesh/README.md

 ## Obtaining the Required Files

-You will need Grimja Gui and LibLab library:
+You will need Grimja GUI and/or liblab library:

 https://github.com/jlaw90/Grimja

 You will also need a local copy of liblab repo in order to dump the depth buffers to CSV.
+If you use the attached script to dump the whole LAB file, you don't need Grimja GUI at all, just the liblab repo.

 ## 1. Obtaining Camera Setup Data